Sustainable Impact Annual Report

 Connecting Dajia local friendly vendorsBuild a network of local friendly vendors to extend the circular model beyond a single eventProposer · Business district

-Note: This project completed its first formal validation at the Xingang Lunzi snack station on April 20, 2026, with the next phase expanding to the route around Dajia Jenn Lann Temple.
+Note: After completing its first validation at the Xingang Lunzi snack station on April 20, 2026, the project was fully implemented along the Dajia Jenn Lann Temple route during the 2026 Mazu pilgrimage.

 Location